anup-moitra/md102-intune-virtual-company-lab/README.md

 │   └── device-monitoring-and-reports.md                [planned]
 └── 08-troubleshooting/                                 [planned]
     ├── intune-enrollment-troubleshooting.md             [planned]
-    ├── conditional-access-troubleshooting.md            [planned]
+    ├── configuration-policy-conflict-troubleshooting.md [planned]
-    ├── office-app-signin-troubleshooting.md             [planned]
+    ├── remote-actions-diagnostics-troubleshooting.md    [planned]
-    └── autopilot-motherboard-replacement-troubleshooting.md [planned]
+    └── troubleshooting-summary.md                       [planned]
 ```

 > [!NOTE]
-> Files marked `[planned]` do not exist yet and will be added as labs are completed.
-Files marked `[in progress]` have admin prerequisites completed but are pending physical device availability.
+> Files marked `[planned]` do not exist yet or are planned for future expansion.
+Files marked `[in progress]` have admin prerequisites completed but are pending physical device availability or final validation.
+The Android Managed Google Play app deployment lab is now included in the application deployment section because that file exists in the repository and the lab is completed.

 ---